Adult PANS PANDAS GivingTuesday story

 She helped me find stronger antibiotics that worked and sent me to a neurologist, who agreed with PANS and recommended I go to a neuroimmunology clinic here in Calgary.
 Then the hospital triage for the neuroimmunology clinic kept redirecting me to movement disorders, where I think they’d be pretty confused to see me walk through their door!
 It really just sucked for a while, having all these amazing people on my side doing the best they could, but still being really sick.

-Where are you now in your PANDAS/PANS journey?
+Q: Where are you now in your PANDAS/PANS journey?

-My second onset was a different beast.
+A: My second onset was a different beast.
 It was literally in the span of hours.
 I went to bed and woke up as a different person, full of anxious energy.
 I was terrified of health issues and barely ate.
 I kept a morning journal at the time and my handwriting was suddenly sliding off the page.
 I had other symptoms like phantom pedalling movements of my legs, as if I had an invisible second pair of legs and my heels were bashing into the floor, and I couldn’t hold a thought still.
 I couldn’t hold an image in my mind.
 It would move and jump around.
 I had intrusive thoughts about knives poking my temples all the time, or pins going into people’s eyes.

 I’ve had pretty steady improvement since I got a real diagnosis.
 All the standard treatments — IVIG, antibiotics, anti-inflammatories — have worked wonders.
 I still have nights when my body jerks and pops like popcorn in my sleep if there’s something making me flare, but the improvements have been huge.
 No more phantom legs, no more knives, a dramatic improvement in OCD.
 It took me a while to recover from the flare last summer, but it’s gotten so much better.
 I feel almost like my old self.

-How has PANDAS/PANS impacted you and your family?
+Q: How has PANDAS/PANS impacted you and your family?

-I think it was really hard on my parents for sure.
+A: I think it was really hard on my parents for sure.
 Not just with my symptoms, but also how angry I was.
 I was mad about how the adults in my life treated me, I was mad that I had no emotional privacy.
 I didn’t have that intrinsic sense of self worth, and physically, my ability to feel things like compassion and empathy and joy was dimmed the same way my tastebuds were.
 As an adult, I felt those sensations pop back on 24 hours after the antibiotic, but as a kid I had no idea.
 I had walls up around myself ten miles high and wouldn’t even refer to my parents in therapy — it was ‘she’ and ‘her’ instead of ‘mom’.
 And of course, the therapist scolded me for that, I was dubbed a ‘mean and nasty kid’, but I was just so hurt.
 I didn’t feel seen.

 Therapy as an adult has been really wonderful though.
 I love my parents so much and we have a great relationship now.
 I really respect them and their support over the years.
 They were just trying to do what the experts said back then, which was unfortunately, to tough it out.
 I also credit a lot of my improvement now to my boyfriend of seven years, who fussed over me like a mother hen the whole time I was sick.
 I really needed that kind of emotional nurturing.

-Are there any tips or advice that you’d like to provide to parents and/or youth with PANDAS/PANS based on your experience?
+Q: Are there any tips or advice that you’d like to provide to parents and/or youth with PANDAS/PANS based on your experience?

-A kiddo with PANDAS/PANS has had to grow up fast — respect that maturity and treat them with the same respect you’d give your adult self, even if they’re melting down.
+A: A kiddo with PANDAS/PANS has had to grow up fast — respect that maturity and treat them with the same respect you’d give your adult self, even if they’re melting down.
 No one is less than human.

 Privacy is also really, really important.
 When you’re sick, you lose that privacy because people are always talking about you or monitoring you or giving out updates on your health, even to strangers.
 It’s still really hard for me not to snap up walls if someone even asks me how I’m feeling.
 I’m getting better at it, but I still have to fight the urge to just shut down.